 Do the tours have wheelchair accessibility?

-- Yes, but call 800-468-6564 to make wheelchair accommodations, immediately after booking the tour.
-Calling at least two weeks in advance of tour date is necessary to ensure you can be accommodated.
+- Calling at least two weeks in advance of tour date is necessary to ensure accommodation.

 - The Mill Race Park parking lot off of Lindsey Street – see a parking guide HERE